 Benefits of Solar Power

 Solar power systems can save homeowners 20 to 100 percent on electricity costs compared to traditional power systems.
-In most regions, a solar panel system that generates 100 percent of the home’s electricity will pay for itself in about 2 years.
-In cloudy regions, it may take longer to see a significant return.
+How much your solar panel system can save you on energy bills depends on a number of factors, including amount of daily sunlight, system size, roof angle, and local electricity rates.
 Solar panel systems require little maintenance; however, most warranties last 10 to 25 years.
 If you aren’t purchasing a longer-lasting system, be sure it will pay back your initial investment before the warranty expires.

 Net Metering (NM).
 At any time, your solar panel system can produce more or less energy than needed to power your home.
 When it produces less, the system pulls power from the grid to make up the difference.
 This is the electricity you pay for.
 When a surplus occurs, the extra electricity feeds back into the electrical grid.
 Net Metering, or utility buy-back, is a billing arrangement that credits homeowners for the full retail value of the extra electricity their system generates.
 Most states have authorized NM or similar programs.
 Eligible technology, capacity limits, and energy credit varies from state to state, so it is important to understand your state’s policies before installing.